French Onion Soup Recipe Without Wine or Sherry

 To save your eyes, it’s best to ensure that your knife is razor-sharp, this will ensure that fewer of the enzymes that cause you to cry are released into the air.
 If you’re a contact lense-wearer, I recommend popping those in your eyes, too.
 You will thank me later.

 Once you’ve prepped your onions, it’s time to head over to the stovetop and to start caramelizing.
 I know there are lots of tips and tricks out there to caramelize onions quickly, however, I don’t recommend taking any shortcuts here.
 You will likely end up with inferior-tasting onions that don’t have quite the right texture.
-If you want to make this French onion soup recipe without sherry or wine or any other kind of alcohol, then you need to make sure you allow yourself the right amount of time to do it right.

 Adding your onions to the pot